List of Marvel Comics characters: A: Arcanna

-Arcanna is the name of three fictional characters appearing in American comic books published by Marvel Comics.
+Arcanna is the name of three characters appearing in American comic books published by Marvel Comics.

 Squadron Supreme Arcanna

 Arcanna Jones, created by J. M. DeMatteis and Don Perlin, first appeared in The Defenders #112 (October 1982).

 Arcanna's magical abilities allow her to become a professional crime fighter to support her family, and she joins the Squadron Supreme.

 With the Squadron, she travels to a different universe.
 When they return, Arcanna discovers the nature of magic changed while she was away and that she will have to relearn all of her skills.
 Instead, she chooses to retire from adventuring to be with her family.

 Supreme Power Arcanna

 This version of the character, created by J. Michael Straczynski and Gary Frank, first appeared in Supreme Power #18 (April 2005).

 Arcanna Jones is able to observe and affect parallel quantum dimensions.
 During a fight with Hyperion, the interaction between their powers causes them to travel two years into the future.

 Arcanna and the rest of the heroes of her world were killed by the Cabal during an Incursion, with their world's Nighthawk as the only survivor.